 The answer partially depends on what you're trying to accomplish: If the proposed purpose is solely benefit-related, without the desire or need to assign profits or owners/shareholders/members, then you're probably in (traditional) non-profit corporation territory.
-Alternately, you may be...Read more »
+Alternately, you may...Read more »

 Dollar difference in security he started acting weird he has not given us a lease for the new place were in and has not come to collect rent or returned any of our calls at this point I don't trust thus situation and di.t want to live here.
 What ate my options

 Well...if you don't have a written agreement, then what you technically have is a month-to-month lease...and what the rent is supposed to be is admittedly a bit of a mystery, but at worst, it's the rent from your old/other apartment.
-Typically that would be decided by the history of what you had...Read more »
+Typically that would be decided by the history of what...Read more »

 I strongly recommend that you contact the Commonwealth's Alcoholic Beverages Control Commission, which will almost certainly have a position on this.
-As a practical matter, Massachusetts law prohibits any unlicensed sale, storage, transportation, importing, exporting, and manufacturing with the...Read more »
+As a practical matter, Massachusetts law prohibits any unlicensed sale, storage, transportation, importing, exporting, and manufacturing with...Read more »

 I need to break this down a bit: Yes, it's a good idea to "start an entity for asset protection," but what people typically mean by that is that they wish to protect their personal assets from any liability related to their business venture.
-Therefore, they form an appropriate entity for the...Read more »
+Therefore, they form an appropriate...Read more »

 I'm completing the (MA) Articles of Entity Conversion of a Domestic Other Entity to a Domestic Business Corporation.
 The LLC has a sole proprietor who wants the corporation to have one share of stock.
 The new owner/stockholder is President, Treasurer, Secretary, and Director.

 If I can assume that by, "with one share of stock" you're also suggesting that you're the Sole Shareholder of the (current) corporation, and will be the sole Member of the (new/prospective) LLC...then yes.
-You are the only party with relevant authority over what restrictions you put on the shares...Read more »
+You are the only party with relevant authority over what restrictions...Read more »

-Living in one State but forming an LLC in another State isn't the appropriate question to be asking...the right questions have more to do with whether your business has enough of a "nexus" of activity in the non-organizing State to require qualification in the non-organizing State.
-In plain...Read more »
+Living in one State but forming an LLC in another State isn't the appropriate question to be asking...the right questions have more to do with whether your business has enough of a "nexus" of activity in the non-organizing State to require qualification in the non-organizing State....Read more »

 Yes.
 The State-registered non-profit corporation is essentially the "trunk" upon which you then add various "branches," including your Employer ID number, related 501(c)3 or other non-profit/exempt status, etc.